Blog · Review Essay · Last reviewed June 23, 2026

 The strongest idea in The Digital Person is that privacy harm is not limited to exposure.
 The old mental picture says privacy is invaded when a hidden room is entered or a secret is published.
 Solove argues that digital databases create a different kind of vulnerability.
 Much of the information may be mundane, semi-public, voluntarily submitted, or collected through ordinary participation.
 The harm comes from aggregation, circulation, interpretation, and use.

 A dossier is not a mirror.
-It is an institutional working model.
-It gives lenders, employers, marketers, police, platforms, insurers, schools, and agencies a version of the person they can sort, search, flag, price, exclude, target, or approve.
-Once that model becomes operational, the flesh-and-blood person must live with the consequences of a record they did not design.
+It is a decision interface.
+It gives lenders, employers, marketers, police, platforms, insurers, schools, landlords, benefits agencies, and fraud teams a version of the person they can sort, search, flag, price, exclude, target, approve, or escalate.
+Once that model becomes operational, the person has to live with the consequences of a record they did not design.

 This is why the book remains useful after the first wave of internet privacy debates.
 Solove is not only worried that someone knows too much.
 He is worried that records become decision infrastructure.
 The database does not have to be malicious to be dangerous.
-It can be incomplete, stale, decontextualized, merged with other data, shared through routine business arrangements, or treated as more authoritative than the person standing in front of the institution.
+It can be incomplete, stale, decontextualized, inferred from weak signals, merged through data brokers, retained beyond its purpose, or treated as more authoritative than the person standing in front of the institution.

 That is a legibility problem.
 A society that runs through databases must translate people into fields, identifiers, categories, and risk signals.
 The translation can make administration easier, but it also creates a second self that is easier to govern than the original.
 The record becomes portable.
 The person becomes locally absent from decisions made in their name.